viomod/VioletCamMod/README.md

 * Follow Player (Camera will look at and follow player, misc page for settings, minimum distance and speed)
 * Grabbable Handles (you can only grab right side with right hand and left side with left hand)
 * Green Screen (in city)
-* Adjustable FOV, Nearclip and smoothing
+* Infinite FOV, Nearclip and smoothing

 ### *Controls:*
 * disable first person view by pressing X/Y